scgilardi/slingshot/README.md

         :object       the caught object;
-        :message      the message, from throw+ or ex-info :cause        the cause, captured by throw+ or ex-info, see below;
+        :message      the message, from throw+ or ex-info :cause        the cause, captured by throw+ or passed to ex-info, see below;
         :stack-trace  the stack trace, captured by throw+ or ex-info;
         :environment  a map from names to values for locals visible at the throw+ site.